Gendo Ikari: Critical reception

 Gendo's character has elicited negative opinions from critics and animation fans.
-The magazine Wired named him among the "worst relatives in television series", calling him "the most monstrous father ever".
+Wired magazine named him among the "worst relatives in television series", calling him "the most monstrous father ever".
 THEM Anime Reviews' Tim Jomes described him as a "creepy", frightening, "God complex"-plagued, and unpleasant man.
 Screen Rant and writers at Comic Book Resources listed him among the least-likable characters in the series, criticizing his abusive ways.
 Comic Book Resources' Jacob Buchalter similarly ranked Gendo as the second-worst character in shōnen anime.
-Zac Bertschy, a reviewer for Anime News Network, criticized the character's manipulative, self-centered attitude, calling him a "giant douchebag" and defended his son Shinji, whom he says has been unfairly criticized by fans of being cowardly or wimpy.
-Bertschy, however, praised his characterization, naming him among the most-memorable antagonists in the history of Japanese animation: "Gendo Ikari is the worst dad ever imagined, and so it logically follows that he is also the most memorable villain.
+Zac Bertschy, a reviewer for Anime News Network, criticized the character's manipulative, self-centered attitude, calling him a "giant douchebag" and defended his son Shinji, whom he says has been unfairly criticized by fans for being cowardly or wimpy.
+Bertschy, however, praised his characterization, naming him among the most memorable antagonists in the history of Japanese animation: "Gendo Ikari is the worst dad ever imagined, and so it logically follows that he is also the most memorable villain.
 It's just science.
 I don't make the rules".
 Comic Book Resources' Michael Iacono similarly named Gendo, for his "diabolical brilliance, all-or-nothing attitude, and deeply flawed character traits", among the best antagonists in anime history.

 Several reviewers have criticized his development.
 Anime News Network's Lynzee Loveridge described Gendo's betrayal and actions in the film The End of Evangelion as "shocking", listing them among eight betrayals that have shocked the audience.
+Anime scholar Nicolle Lamerichs similarly described him as "one of the most problematic characters in anime history".
 Sci Fi Weeklys Tasha Robinson was disappointed with the series finale, saying it does not fully explore Gendo's motivations and abilities.
-Anime News Network's Kenneth Lee also noted Shinji, willing to die during the fight against the Eva-04, has a similar determination to his father Gendo, saying; "it is rather frightening and interesting to see so many possible parallels between the characters", which "remain inconclusive", criticizing the series for leaving "a group of suppositions that will never be answered".
+Anime News Network's Kenneth Lee also noted Shinji, willing to die during the fight against the Eva-03, has a similar determination to his father Gendo, saying, "it is rather frightening and interesting to see so many possible parallels between the characters", which "remain inconclusive", criticizing the series for leaving "a group of suppositions that will never be answered".
+Other reviewers were more appreciative of his role in spin-offs and the manga adaptation of the series.
+Kotaku's Richard Eisenbeis appreciated the developments and insights into Gendo's past introduced in Sadamoto's manga version, which he said are clearer and more interesting than the original series.
+This view is echoed by Carlos Santos from Anime News Network, who praised the changes in the spin-off comic The Shinji Ikari Raising Project which, according to Santos, with its comic moments and less dark-and-twisted backgrounds than the animated series, would offer a more serene and enjoyable image of Gendo as a "hapless, comedic father which is good for a few chuckles".